ropensci/spatsoc/DECISIONS.md

 ----

-* warn that date column provided has more than one uniqueN and not more than 1million (ha)/
+* warn that date column provided has more than one uniqueN and not more than 1million (ha)/ warn if timegroup not provided, GroupTimes/slow

 ----